Graphic Design

 The first year of the A Level is a foundation course during which you will be learning a wide range of techniques, looking at the work of other graphic designers and building up your skills and understanding of contemporary graphic design.
 The projects in the first year will enable you to become familiar with the A Level assessment criteria and give you a good idea of the standard of preparation required in order to produce sophisticated final outcomes in Year 2.

 The Year 2 Graphics course consists of two components – Coursework and Exam project.
-All of this work will count towards you’re a Level.
-The coursework consists of one major project, which you will choose yourself.
+All of this work will count towards your A Level.
+The coursework consists of one major project.
 There is also a compulsory short written element.
 The exam project brief is set by the exam board and culminates in a 15-hour practical exam.

 PROGRESSION ONTO YEAR 2